gmacario/easy-build/build-yocto-genivi/README.md

 As a result the following files should be created under $BUILDDIR/TODO:

 * TODO

+In case the build fails, you may try to clean the offending tasks, as in the following example:

+    bitbake -c cleansstate cairo

 ### Running the created images with QEMU